 Investing in your community is a great way to give back to those who have helped support your business.
-Volunteer groups and non-profit organizations do so much to help the communities that all of us are a part of, but they can't do it alone.
+Volunteer groups and nonprofit organizations do so much to help the communities that all of us are a part of, but they can't do it alone.

 Good for Business

 Many businesses use their normal promotional venues to mention their favorite charities by adding statements such as "Proud Supporter of ....." to business taglines on email, websites, and on social media postings on Facebook, LinkedIn, Twitter, and Pinterest.

-Ways Your Business Can Give Back to the Community
+How to Give Back to the Community

-- Support a kids sports team
+- Sponsor a youth sports team

-- Donate to the food bank
+- Donate to a food bank

-- Have coin donation boxes and/or sell tickets for a charity event at your business
+- Have coin donation boxes and/or sell tickets for a charity event at your business locations

 - Give a charitable or community group a meeting or workspace on your business premises for free

-Perhaps in the holiday season, more than at any other time, our hearts go out to others.
-But there are always those who are less fortunate than we are and will appreciate our help all year.
+Our hearts go out to others during the holiday season, but there are always those who are less fortunate than we are and will appreciate our help all year.
 Give what you can regularly to the charities that make a difference to your local and national community.